Dave-team/Knowledge-base/Management.md

 ## Feedback
 - Praise people often and recognize people's good work.
 Praise them publicly and in front of other senior people.
-Do it genuinely and with enthusiasm
+Do it genuinely and with enthusiasm and be specific
 - Give little criticism.
 When you do give critisism, be honest specific and constructive and work towards improvements
 - Create a culture where feedback is encouraged - e.g. make it an essential part of the daily standup
 - Giving hard feedback is sometimes needed.
 Giving hard feedback becomes easier over time.
 Once you give a lot of feedback, eventually you’ll get better at it.
 If none of your conversations are ever tough, that is likely a problem.
 Engage in more tougher conversations and ensure it doesn’t scare you off/make you feel for the other person etc. It’s often not personal and even if it is, it sometimes must be